Did you know

-Diet: About 75 per cent of their diet is mollusks, the rest being a variety of crustaceans.
-Dive to depths of 20 m to feed on mollusks and crustaceans including mussels, clams, scallops and urchins.
+About 75 per cent of their diet is mollusks, the rest being a variety of crustaceans.
+They dive to depths of 20 m to feed on mollusks and crustaceans including mussels, clams, scallops, and urchins.

 - Eider down is one of the lightest and most effective insulators known.